-There is a well-equipped kitchen leading to two comfy seating areas, one with a woodburner and one with a dining area and glass apex looking out across the cottage garden.
+There is a well-equipped kitchen leading to two comfy seating areas, one with a dining area and glass apex looking out across the cottage garden.

 There is a separate cosy sitting room where you can relax in front of a further woodburner and relax watching the TV.